msbelaid/LivingRoom/README.md

 * No need to create the annoying asyncTasks for each database operation
 * No need to create ViewModels
 * No need to create a RoomDatabase and listing your entities.

 [LivingRoom](https://github.com/msbelaid/LivingRoom) will do it for you!

 ### Cons
 * Do not support migrations yet
-* Can extend the generated ViewModel and Repositories but not the Dao yet.

 # How to install
 Add the following lines to your `build.gradle` (root)